Recreational land is land that is used for exactly what it sounds like.

 For example, if you want to use the land for hunting, but don’t see animals, water sources, food plots, cover, or anything else that would make it an ideal place to hunt, then you may want to pass on the land.

-If it’s not passing these initial “inspections,” then it’s unlikely to be good for what you want to use it for.
+If it’s not passing these initial “inspections,” then it’s unlikely to be suitable for what you want to use it for.

 Finally, think about where it’s located, the neighborhood, and its surroundings.